 Financial Institutions In Belize

-Luckily, new correspondent banks were found and all is well for now… For one bank in particular, it’s business as usual—or, in fact, better than usual—as many of the competitors in other jurisdictions couldn’t find new correspondent banks and went out of business.
+Luckily, new correspondent banks were found and all is well for now… Except for one bank in particular, it’s business as usual—or, in fact, better than usual—as many of the competitors in other jurisdictions couldn’t find new correspondent banks and went out of business.

 Local 250 Companies are the preferred entity to handle business locally, but you can still have offshore entities higher up in your corporate structuring to allow you to hold foreign currency and to allow privacy and liability protection.